CrivelliLab/Multiscale_Method/GPYTest/README.md

 ## Test case for GP application

-> All the codes are made written in Python (in Jupyter file format)
+> All the codes are made written in Python (in Jupyter Notebook format)

 ### Test case #1:

 1.)
-Open and run  Data_generator
+Open and run 'Data_generator' in Jupyter Notebook.

 2.)
-Run 'GPtestcase'.
+Then, run 'GPtestcase' in Jupyter Notebook.